johnfelipe/datacamp_data-scientist-python/01-python-for-data-science/02-python-lists/python-lists-notes.md

 # List of lists

 As a data scientist, you'll often be dealing with a lot of data, and it will make sense to group some of this data.

 Instead of creating a flat list containing strings and floats, representing the names and areas of the rooms in your house, you can create a list of lists.
-The script on the right can already give you an idea.

 Don't get confused here: "hallway" is a string, while hall is a variable that represents the float 11.25 you specified earlier.

 Requirement(s)
-Finish the list of lists so that it also contains the bedroom and bathroom data.
-Make sure you enter these in order!
-Print out house; does this way of structuring your data make more sense?
+Print out house.
 Print out the type of house.
-Are you still dealing with a list?

 ```
 # area variables (in square meters)
 hall = 11.25